glesica/glesica.github.io/quotes.md

   > But ah, my foes, and oh, my friends—<br>
   > It gives a lovely light!

-~ First Fig, by Edna St. Vincent Millay
+~ Edna St. Vincent Millay, First Fig

   > "Your team’s strength is not a function of the talent of individual members.
   > It’s a function of their collaboration, tenacity, and mutual respect."